goolAdapter/cosmos-sdk/PENDING.md

 * [core] added BaseApp.Seal - ability to seal baseapp parameters once they've been set
 * [scripts] added log output monitoring to DataDog using Ansible scripts
 * [gov] added TallyResult type that gets added stored in Proposal after tallying is finished
+* [querier] added custom querier functionality, so ABCI query requests can be handled by keepers

 IMPROVEMENTS
 * [baseapp] Allow any alphanumeric character in route